Unbiased calculation, evaluation, and calibration of ensemble forecast anomalies: acknowledgements

 \section{acknowledgements}

-We thank Frederic Vitart and Peter Dueben for their constructive feedback on an earlier version of this manuscript.
+We thank Frederic Vitart, Peter Dueben, Llorenç Lledo, and two anonymous reviewers for their constructive feedback on earlier versions of this manuscript.
 The operational ECMWF reforecast data used in this study are available from the S2S database \citep{vitart2017subseasonal} from \url{https://apps.ecmwf.int/datasets/data/s2s}.